Fremont General Corporation

 Fremont General Corporation was an American holding company for Fremont Investment & Loan, an industrial bank based in Santa Monica, California.

 At its peak, during the early and mid 2000s, it was one of the largest subprime mortgage lenders in the United States.
 The company filed for bankruptcy in 2008 during the 2008 financial crisis.

 History

 Foundation and early years

 The company was founded in 1963 and incorporated in 1972 under the name Lemac Corporation.
 It changed its name in March 1973 to Fremont General Corporation and served as a holding company.
 It went public in 1977.
 The company primarily owned insurance businesses during its early years, including property, casualty and life insurance.
 Their workers' compensation insurance business was the seventh largest in the United States.

-The insurance operations were gradually disposed of, with the last, Fremont Indemnity, discontinued in 2001.
+The insurance operations gradually ceased, with the last, Fremont Indemnity, discontinued in 2001.
 The state of California took over supervision of the worker's compensation business in 2000, and the company agreed to cease its insurance operations, with the state assuming conservatorship in 2003.

 The company was headed by James A. McIntyre, who served as the company's CEO from 1976 to 2004, and as chairman of the board from 1989 to January 2008.